-U.S. citizen or permanent resident who has lived in Massachusetts for at least six continuous months prior to the first day of the semester for which they apply and who intend to continue living in Massachusetts indefinitely.
+U.S. Citizen or Permanent Resident who has lived in the Commonwealth of Massachusetts for at least six continuous months prior to the first day of the semester for which they apply and who intend to continue living in Massachusetts indefinitely.